 Winnowing forks were used in the ancient world as part of the process of harvesting crops like barley or wheat.
 On the tops of hills, barns were built with openings on either side, allowing the constant winds to blow through.
 As the harvested crops were brought to the barns, the forks were used to toss them up to be caught by the wind.
 What wasn’t desirable blew away.
 What was good remained.

 Jesus shows us that He’s the Messiah by gathering us into His barns--His kingdom--in spite of the fact that none of us are entirely desirable.
 We’re saved by God's grace, accepting all with faith in Christ.
 But Jesus is also fitting us for heaven when we’ll live in the presence of God.
 And so He commits Himself to winnowing us so that when we finally do stand in heaven’s halls, only what’s good and pleasing remains.

 Lutheran pastor, Paul Gauche, says, “Christ winnows that which isn’t necessary..."
 And then Gauche asks, "Got any bad habits?
 Got any behaviors that seem to hold you back...from where you think God is leading you?”

 In Jesus’ Baptism, we begin to see Who Jesus is.
-We also see that He wants to give us a life like His.
+We get a hint of the resurrection toward which He’s moving.
+We also see that He intends to take us with Him and give us a life like His.